APIOps/community-resources/community.md

 APIOps Global network is managed by Jarkko Moilanen.
 Local group organizers are part of the advisory board, which has monthly meetups online every first Monday of the month at 4pm (EET) to discuss network related issues and plans for future.
 Meeting room https://appear.in/apiops

+Advisory board tasks and rights:

-Each organizer has 1 vote, but we aim for consensus rather than voting.
+* each organizer has 1 vote, but we aim for consensus rather than voting.
+* changes community guide lines
+* decides how Youtube revenue is used.
+See [Comunity funding and partner packages](#communityfunding)

 <a name="guidelines"/>
 ## Guide lines